MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.CosmosDB/Get-AzCosmosDBMongoDBRestorableCollection.md

 ## SYNOPSIS
 Lists all the restorable Azure Cosmos DB MongoDB collection available for a specific database.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.cosmosdb/get-azcosmosdbmongodbrestorablecollection) for up-to-date information.

 ## SYNTAX

 ### ByNameParameterSet (Default)